Naiya Mehta, Esq.

 Student progress dashboards and comprehension benchmarks so districts can measure impact.

-A Story Students Need to Hear
+A Story You Need to Hear

-"I love that I'm the money guy in the room.
-I am the reason that these projects happen, and I think that people often forget that women can be in private equity and finance, too."
+I love that I'm the money guy in the room.
+I'm the reason that these projects happen, and my presence reminds people that young women can be in private equity and finance, too.
+No I'm not the legal secretary, I'm the lawyer.
+No I'm not the real estate agent, I'm the investor.
+I love this flex.

-Book Naiya for Your School
+Book Naiya

 Based In